Jelly Belly: 1913–1980

+Ronald Reagan, who "had quit smoking years before and turned to popping candy as an oral substitute", first tried the company's [mini] jelly beans in 1969.
+According to Maria Wilhelm of People magazine, he was "hooked" upon receiving the beans from Herman Rowland, the grandson of Herman Goelitz.

-Ronald Reagan first tried the Mini Jelly Beans in 1966.
-"The then California governor had quit smoking years before and turned to popping candy as a...substitute."
-Reagan wrote to Herman Rowland Sr. while governor, "It's gotten to the point...where we can hardly start a meeting or make a decision without passing around a jar of jelly beans.
-We owe you a special measure of thanks for helping keep our state government running smoothly."
+Reagan wrote to Rowland as governor in 1973, "we can hardly start a meeting or make a decision without passing around the jar of jelly beans."

-In 1976, David Klein, a candy and nut distributor, collaborated with Herman Rowland, president of Herman Goelitz to create a jelly bean using natural purees.
-David Klein hired the Goelitz company as his contract manufacturer for the jelly beans.
+In 1976, David Klein, a candy and nut distributor, collaborated with Rowland to develop a jelly bean using natural flavoring.
 Using the Mini Jelly Bean concept, the Jelly Belly jelly bean was created.
+Klein hired Herman Goelitz Candy Company as his contract manufacturer to produce the bean.
 Klein coined the name "Jelly Belly" as a tribute to blues musician Lead Belly, and was responsible for the design of the product's famous red and yellow trademark.

 Klein sold the first Jelly Belly jelly beans in 1976 at an ice cream parlor called Fosselman's in Alhambra, California.
 The first flavors were Very Cherry, Tangerine, Lemon, Green Apple, Grape, Licorice, Root Beer, and Cream Soda.
-It was David Klein's idea "to sell them as separate flavors instead of a variety pack...".
+It was Klein's idea "to sell them as separate flavors instead of a variety pack".

 1980–present

 Marinus van Dam, product developer and plant manager for the company, oversaw the development of Jelly Belly jelly beans.
 By the 1980s, many flavors had been developed.
 In 1980, Klein sold the Jelly Belly trademark.
 "David Klein sold the Jelly Belly trademark to Rowland for $4.8 million, paid in monthly installments over 20 years, which Klein split with a partner."
 The Jelly Belly trademark was registered August 3, 1982.
 The Mr. Jelly Belly character was developed in 1983.
 Prior to the development of the character David Klein called himself "Mr. Jelly Belly."

-The general public became aware of President Ronald Reagan's preference for Jelly Belly jelly beans in 1981.
-The company supplied Reagan with Jelly Belly jelly beans during his eight years of presidency.
+The general public became aware of Reagan's preference for the jelly beans in 1981.
+The company supplied him with the beans throughout his presidency.
 Chairman Rowland recalls, "We were thrilled by press reports that President Reagan gave jars of Jelly Belly jelly beans to visiting dignitaries."
-(Reagan, however, "started to favor M&M's as the official White House candy during his eighth and final year in office.")
 Reagan made them the first jelly beans in space, sending them on the Space Shuttle Challenger during the STS-7 mission in 1983, surprising the astronauts.
+However, he "started to favor M&M's as the official White House candy during his eighth and final year in office."

 In 2001, the company renamed itself to Jelly Belly Candy Company.

-Recently, Jelly Belly Candy Company countersued David Klein in federal court for falsely claiming to be the founder of the company.
+In 2022, the company countersued Klein in federal court for falsely claiming to be the founder of the company.

+In October 2023, The Ferrara Candy Company announced an agreement to acquire Jelly Belly Candy Company through CTH Invest, the lead holding company of Ferrara.
+Financial terms of the transaction were not disclosed.